 One of the critical issues facing theatres today is the need for affordable office space.
 Without an appropriate office, it is difficult for companies to continue to grow, expand their artistic programming, effectively manage their time, and in some instances, hire a staff or find interns.
 In 2000, A.R.T./New York purchased its first shared space facility to help address this challenge.
-Today, A.R.T./New York’s two facilities offer a combined forty-two offices available to member companies to rent.
+Today, A.R.T./New York’s two facilities offer a combined 42 offices available to member companies for rent.

 LuEsther T. Mertz South Oxford Space

 Urban Bush Women's office at LuEsther T. Mertz South Oxford Space

 Located in Fort Greene (near downtown Brooklyn and BAM), the LuEsther T. Mertz South Oxford Space is a five story, 19,200 square foot Federal Style building that provides office space to 20 small and mid-size theatre companies for below-market rate, and subsidizes utilities and storage space.
 In addition to individual offices, the building has a variety of shared facilities and amenities such as rehearsal studios, a kitchen, and a mail room.

 The LuEsther T. Mertz South Oxford Space also plays an important part in the Fort Greene community.
 The intimate Gallery Three displays the work of local visual artists and the beautiful second floor Great Room is used for small-scale concerts, dance and theatrical presentations, and for community meetings.

 The LuEsther T. Mertz South Oxford Space is fully occupied at this time.
 Please email firstname.lastname@example.org if you would like to be placed on our waiting list to rent office space.
 Mailbox rentals are currently available.